 In the absence of fibre broadband, opt for an ADSL2+ service if available to you (in preference to basic ADSL broadband), since ADSL2+ offers superior speeds.

 BT originally launched broadband services in 2000, using ADSL technology.
-BT claims ADSL broadband is now available at exchanges serving more than 99% of all UK homes and businesses.
+BT claims ADSL broadband is now available at exchanges serving 99.8% of all UK homes and businesses.

 As shown in the chart below, ADSL2+ delivers higher data rates (up to 24 Mbps) for premises relatively close to the BT exchange by utilising a greater frequency band than ADSL.
 Sometimes, ADSL2+ is more susceptible to noise and interference on long lines due to the fact that a greater frequency band is used.
 For challenging lines, a variant called ADSL2 (which uses the same frequency band as ADSL) can provide better reliability, and can be selected by the modem on ADSL2+ lines automatically or manually.